platformsh/platformsh-docs/src/administration/integrations/bitbucket.md

 ### Install the add-on

-On your Bitbucket account, click on you avatar and select [App Marketplace](https://bitbucket.org/account/addon-directory/).
+On your Bitbucket account, click on your avatar and select [App Marketplace](https://bitbucket.org/account/addon-directory/).
 Filter the list of available add-ons for the "Deployment" category.
 Add the add-on titled "Platform.sh PHP PaaS" and grant its access to the account.

 ![Bitbucket add-on](/images/integrations/bitbucket-addon.png)